isc-projects/stork/doc/man/stork-server.8.rst

    Returns the ``stork-server`` version.

 ``--env-file``
-   Environment file to read; applicable only if the use-env-file is provided.
+   Environment file location; applicable only if the use-env-file is provided.
 The default is ``/etc/stork/server.env``.

 ``--use-env-file``
    Read the environment variables from the environment file.
 The default is ``false``.